How to get cheaper train tickets

-As we all know though, train prices are always rising and as a student you can really start to feel those changes (especially when some journeys can add up to well over £40).
+As we all know, train prices are always rising and as a student you can really start to feel the pinch!
+Here are a few helpful tips that might save you a few quid:

 How to save money on rail travel

-You will kick yourself if you don’t because it will save you a bucket load of money instantly especially if you’ve moved to the opposite end of the country.
+Seriously.
+You will kick yourself if you don’t because this card will save you a bucket load of money in pretty much no time, especially if you’ve moved to the opposite end of the country.

 Never travel at peak times